 My only gripe is the longevity.
 It doesn’t last.
 Within 2 or 3 hours it had completely disappeared.
 It’s only saving grace is that it faded evenly and it literally just melted away, instead of fading in a patchy way.

-Love the foundation, the application and finish but personally I don’t think the lasting power is good enough, so for that reason I wouldn’t repurchase.
-As I love the concept so much, I am going to pick up Lancôme’s version.
-I’ll give it a road test and let you know the verdict.
+Love the foundation, the application and finish but personally I don’t think the lasting power is good enough.
+As I love the concept so much, I am going to pick up another cushion foundation so I can compare the two.

 Have you tried this yet?
 What do you think?